-Deno - Installation
+Deno - Installation and versioning

 .deno folder inside the

 bin sub-directory (e.g. for a user called

 deno executable is tied to three versions: